 Finding a Job

-If one has successfully met all of the requirements of the nursing regulatory body he or she is eligible for a temporary license to practice as a Registered Nurse, and once they pass the Canadian Registered Nurses Examination they are able to become fully licensed.
+If one has successfully met all of the requirements of the nursing regulatory body he or she is eligible for a temporary license to practice as a Registered Nurse, and once they pass the National Council Licensure Examination they are able to become fully licensed.
 Sometimes it takes some time to meet the education requirements; some may need to work while completing bridging courses.
 Often internationally educated nurses work as a continuing care assistant or personal care worker during this time period.
 The following websites may help in finding employment in the Maritime Provinces.